andrew-hamlin-sp/jira_reporting_scripts/README.md

 Added the `keyring` module, enabling storage of your Jira credentials in your OSes keychain or credential vault.
 MacOS and Windows are supported.
 The script may prompt that Python wants to access `qjira-sp` in your credential store.
 You should allow it always, unless you really like typing your password over and over again.

-### Tech Debt command
+### Technical Debt

-Added the tech debt `d` command, prints a table of story points versus bug points including percentage of tech debt (bugs) completed per project.
+Added the `debt` command, prints a table of story points versus bug points including percentage of tech debt (bugs) completed per project.

-### Bug Backlog command
+### Bug Backlog

-Added the bug backlog `b` command, prints all bugs by fix version.
+Added the bug `backlog` command, prints all bugs by fix version.

 ## Summary